The first 5 steps to sustained customer success with SAP S/4HANA Cloud

 - During the Discovery phase, share and discuss the SAP Customer Organizational Cloud Readiness whitepaper, assess the cloud ERP adoption risk, and familiarize yourself with the Activate workstream at depth (see #1).
 Learn about the specific corporate strategy, the objectives of the organization’s digital transformation.
 Connect strategy and DX objectives to the implementation project.
 Assume and embrace your project role.
 In any OCM project role, carry the banner of sustained customer success.

 The whitepaper and the Activate workstream assets indicate typical expectations for project outcomes and continuous transformation requirements.
 The cloud readiness assessment provides for insights into the specific status quo of the organizational mindset towards cloud adoption, reveals explicit adoption obstacles, and determines respective aggregate risk.
 It then offers counter measures commensurate to the identified risk levels guiding towards successful and sustainable cloud ERP adoption.

-If you have further questions about solution adoption, go to the SAP S/4HANA Cloud Customer Community homepage, and speak with Edmin, ask the community, talk to your Customer Success Manager (CSM), Customer Engagement Executive (CEE), or your implementation partner.
+If you have further questions about solution adoption, go to the SAP S/4HANA Cloud Customer Community homepage, and speak with Edmin, ask the community, talk to your SAP Customer Success Partner (CSP), or your systems integrator.